 The opposite of a scientific designer, an intelligent content author will produce content that either captures or reacts to data.
 AI is set to change the face of UX design, and intelligent authors are the ones who'll be tasked with helping content adapt itself to what it knows about users.

 Data will come from multiple sources, including popular digital assistant technologies such as Alexa, Siri and Google Assistant.
-Design content will be hosted either independently or as part of an external platform – for example the chatbots for Facebook’s Messenger service.
-For more on this phenomenon, take a look at our article on UX design trends for 2018.
+Design content will be hosted either independently or as part of an external platform – for example the chatbots (opens in new tab) for Facebook’s Messenger service.
+For more on this phenomenon, take a look at our article on UX design trends for 2018 (opens in new tab).
+Got data to save?
+Keep it safe in cloud storage.

 04. Instructional designer